What is Partner-led GTM strategy in Channel Mgmt?

 Implementing a successful Partner-led GTM strategy involves several steps:

-- Define Partner Types: Identify the best partners for your product.
-Examples include resellers, integrators, or service providers.
+- Define Partner Types: Identify the best partners for your product, such as resellers, integrators, or service providers.

-- Develop a Partner Program: Create clear tiers, benefits, and requirements.
-This forms the foundation of your partner program.
+- Develop a Partner Program: Create clear tiers, benefits, and requirements, forming the foundation of your partner program.

-- Recruit Strategic Partners: Actively seek out partners who fit your ideal profile.
-Focus on their market reach and capabilities.
+- Recruit Strategic Partners: Actively seek out partners who fit your ideal profile, focusing on their market reach and capabilities.

-- Onboard and Enable Partners: Provide comprehensive training and resources.
-Partner enablement is key for their success.
+- Onboard and Enable Partners: Provide complete training and resources, as partner enablement is key for their success.

-- Establish Communication Channels: Use a partner portal for shared information.
-Regular check-ins maintain strong connections.
+- Establish Communication Channels: Use a partner portal for shared information, and maintain strong connections with regular check-ins.

-- Measure and Optimize: Track partner performance.
-Adjust your strategy based on results.
+- Measure and Optimize: Track partner performance and adjust your strategy based on results.

 5. Best Practices vs Pitfalls